 Keeping in touch with the child you sponsor

-As soon as you register, you can get in touch with the child you sponsor and you can write to them as much as you like.
+As far as the Sagarmatha Centre is concerned, you can get in touch with the child you sponsor and you can write to them as much as you like.
 Getting news from someone, however distant they might be, can be very meaningful to the children.

 Don’t hesitate to send pictures of yourself and your family, where you live, etc. Mail takes a week or two to be delivered.
 As a precaution, we recommend you don’t send large packages that might attract attention.